ringechpil/machine_learning_projects/README.md

-Projects I've been working on during my ML masterclass training.
+Projects I've been working on during my ML masterclass training and while taking some online courses.

 **Patent Abstracts RNN:** Building and training recurrent neural network which is able to generate patent abstracts in the field of